casper-network/ceps/text/0096-contract-metadata.md

 This standard proposes a unified way for Casper smart contracts to self-describe with on-chain metadata, improving contract discoverability and trust.
 It defines optional metadata fields – `name`, `description`, `icon_uri`, and `project_uri` – which a contract can expose via dedicated entry points.
 These fields allow a contract to broadcast its human-readable name and purpose, along with links to an icon image and project website.

-All metadata is **immutable** (set once at deployment and never altered), ensuring consistency and integrity.

 By adopting this standard, Casper developers enable wallets, network explorers, and indexers to fetch and display contract information directly from the blockchain, much like how token standards (e.g. CEP-18 for fungible tokens or CEP-95 for NFTs) provide on-chain names and symbols, underscoring the community’s move toward rich on-chain identification.

 **Metadata Fields**: